Virginia governor to announce removal of Lee statue

 The move comes amid turmoil across the nation and around the world over the death of George Floyd, a black man who died after a Minneapolis officer pressed his knee into Floyd’s neck for several minutes, even after he stopped moving.

-Floyd’s death has sparked outrage over issues of racism and police brutality and prompted a new wave of Confederate memorial removals.
+Floyd’s death has sparked outrage over issues of racism and police brutality and prompted a new wave of Confederate memorial removals in which even some of their longtime defenders have decided to remove them.

-The Lee statue is one of five Confederate monuments along Monument Avenue in Richmond, the former capital of the Confederacy.
-It has been the target of vandalism during protests in recent days over Floyd’s death.
+The Lee statue is one of five Confederate monuments along Monument Avenue, a prestigious residential street and National Historic Landmark district in Richmond, the former capital of the Confederacy.
+It has been the target of graffiti during protests in recent days over Floyd’s death, including messages that say “end police brutality” and “stop white supremacy.”